 Barbecue Chicken is as simple as that.
 I recommend inviting a lot of friends and family to share the experience.
 A Big Ole’ Barbecue chicken plate is a special part of my life.

-Basic ingredients for mary berry barbecue chicken
+Basic ingredients for barbecue chicken

 - 24 pieces of Chicken (mixture of breast, legs, and wings)